-For both examples, placing them in Cantor's diagonal of Table 3 shows the necessity of partials escaping their terms and the terms covering the rationals.
+For both examples, placing them in a Cantor table, that is a table like Table 1, shows the necessity of partials escaping their terms and the terms covering the rationals.

-7.2 General z_n
+6.2 General z_n

 Do the ideas given here give a proof that $\zeta(n \ge 2)$?
-As all bases k^n have the same prime factors as k, the answer is yes: Table 3, in conjunction with Section 5, works when these other series are used.
+As all bases k^n have the same prime factors as k, the answer is yes: Table 1, in conjunction with Section 5, works when these other series are used.

 If one assumes Corollary 1, does the proof distill to a geometric proof?
 Note that the denominator of the partial sums of a z_k series with upper bound n will be much larger than n^k , more like $(n!)^k$, so this theorem is highly plausible.
-Also simple number theory proofs show that (n-1, n) =(n, n+1) = 1, that the natural numbers are consecutively relatively prime.
+Also simple number theory proofs show that (n - 1, n) =(n, n+1) = 1, that the natural numbers are consecutively relatively prime.
 So one suspects such partial sums will have denominators that have chaotically occuring prime factors.
 This points to the central intuition about this series; the fractions added have denominators growing by one (to a power) and this marks how the series differs from the "spaciness" of the geometric and telescoping series.
 If one grants Theorem 1 as intuitively plausible is Figure 9 of Section 3 enough: the nudging of a trajectory by the terms (the addition of terms) of any $\zeta(n)$ builds a trajectory that never "hits" a rational dot; all rational sector areas are perpetually offset yielding a sector area that must be irrational - is that enough?
-For more on geometric proofs see Sondow's proof of the irrationality of e [13].
-His proof can be translated into a concentric circle version.